gravitational/teleport/rfd/0059-search-based-access-requests.md

 Teleport admins would like to avoid having to create many different custom roles for different levels of access to different sets of resources.

-Requesting access to a "blanket" role violates the principle of least privilege.
+Requesting access to a "blanket" role violates the principle of least priviledge.
 Most of the time incident responders only need access to 1 or 2 nodes, search-based access requests will allow them to request access to only the nodes they need.